andreinonay-max/SampleActivity041126/pages/about.md

 - A curated selection of major artworks from Charlie Co, Victorio Edades, and Dante Enage
 - Documentation of artistic styles, themes, and influences across different periods
 - Selected exhibitions, publications, and notable contributions to Philippine art history
-- Metadata including artwork titles, creation dates, mediums, and historical context

 This site was created as a digital archive to preserve and showcase the legacy of these artists and their continuing influence on Philippine art and culture.
 ---